rbowsley/lamplighthelp/source/25-0-0_The_Library_Module.markdown

 # 25.0.0 The Library Module

-> The Library Module enables you to store documents and other media (pictures, video etc) within {{Lamplight}}.
+> The Library Module enables you to store documents and other media (pictures, video etc.) within {{Lamplight}}.
 These resources are not linked to particular profiles, and serve as a static resource that all database operators can access